mparchment/salsabil-io/src/content/blog/hadith.md

 At this point, listen to *Tarikh Nushu' Musannafat al-Sunnah* by Sheikh Hatim al-’Awni, which consists of six lectures which offer an unparalleled understanding of the development of hadith as a field.
 Follow this up with *Min al-Nabi ila al-Bukhari* by Snobar, which covers the transmission and compilation of hadith from the Prophet, peace be upon him, to Imam al-Bukhari, providing important historical context.

-- *‘Umdat al-Ahkam* by ‘Abd al-Ghani al-Maqdisi

-Now one can move onto studying and memorizing famous narrations in this book, alongside reading its outstanding commentary *Ihkam al-Ahkam* by Ibn Daqiq al-‘Id, which is the greatest book ever written on applied usul al-fiqh.
-This will introduce fiqh al-hadith, as masterfully Ibn Daqiq al-‘Id deduces the rulings from each hadith.
-Listen to the recorded commentary of Hasan Bukhari.

 - *Al-Muwatta* by Malik b.
 Anas al-Madani

 Study of the major hadith books should begin with those written during the age of codification and compilation, chief of which is Malik’s Muwatta.
 It is the briefest in length, shortest in chains, and has an excellent selection of hadith.
+It contains sahih, hasan, mursal, and balaghat narrations from Malik, which makes it the ideal collection for learning how to apply what one has learned in mustalah so far.
 Memorize its common chains, such as:

 - Malik – Nafi – Ibn Umar
 - Hisham b.
 Urwa – His father – Aisha
 - Zuhri – Abi Salamah b.
 Abd al-Rahman – Abu Hurayrah
 - Abu Zinad – al-A’raj – Abu Hurayrah

 Imam Malik used to revise his Muwatta’ year after year, carefully selecting which hadith were included.
 Due to this, there is variation between the different riwayat.
 Study the riwayah of al-Qa’nabi, which was preferred by most of the muhaddithin, including Imam Ahmad.

-Hatim al-’Awni recommends reading *al-Qabas* by Ibn al-’Arabi: a brief, thematic commentary on al-Muwatta in contrast to *al-Masalik* by the same author.
-Supplement this with Ahmad Nur Sayf’s *Amal Ahl al-Madinah*, which explains the terminology used by Imam Malik throughout al-Muwatta.
-Al-Shafi’i’s *Ikhtilaf Malik* is also an essential read regarding claims of Medinan consensus.
+Hatim al-’Awni recommends reading *al-Qabas* by Ibn al-’Arabi: a brief, thematic commentary, in contrast to *al-Masalik* by the same author.
+Supplement this with Ahmad Nur Sayf’s *Amal Ahl al-Madinah*, which explains the terminology used by Imam Malik throughout *al-Muwatta'*.

+- *‘Umdat al-Ahkam* by ‘Abd al-Ghani al-Maqdisi

+Now one can move onto studying and memorizing famous narrations in this book, alongside reading its outstanding commentary *Ihkam al-Ahkam* by Ibn Daqiq al-‘Id, which is the greatest book ever written on applied usul al-fiqh.
+This will introduce fiqh al-hadith, as masterfully Ibn Daqiq al-‘Id shows how rulings are deduced from each narration.
+Listen to the recorded commentary of Hasan Bukhari on *Ihkam al-Ahkam*.

 # Intermediate Level
 The objective of this stage is to begin preparing for the thorough and exhaustive study of the major hadith literature.
 Throughout this stage, one should begin reading through the various sunan works to gain familiarity of their contents, while also checking and researching the veracity of their narrations.
-The most important sunan works are those of al-Nasa'i, which contains important benefits regarding hidden defects, and al-Tirmidhi, who had unique terminology that is often quoted by later scholars.
+The most important sunan works are those of al-Nasa'i, which contains important benefits regarding hidden defects, and al-Tirmidhi, which includes unique terminology often quoted by later scholars.

-- *Ma’alim al-Sunnat al-Nabawiyyah* by Salih b.
+- *Ma’alim al-Sunnah al-Nabawiyyah* by Salih b.
 Ahmad al-Shami

+This book is the culmination of the author's life work in compiling various zawa'id collections, which gather hadith of certain books not available in others.
+It focuses on the sahih and hasan narrations of the 14 major collections, totaling 3,921 hadith.
+He only included 33 slightly weak hadith, which either clarify the meaning of a sahih or hasan hadith or pertain to virtues and good deeds.
+The purpose of studying this work is to gain comprehensive exposure to the mutun of hadith.

+- *Sharh al-Sunnah* by Abu’l-Qasim al-Baghawi

+This book must be read to expand one's understanding of fiqh al-hadith.
+It is highly regarded by senior editors such as Shu'ayb al-Arna'ut and 'Abdullah al-Turki due to its balance between hadith and fiqh.
+It contains over 4,400 hadith which were widely circulated among the scholars of hadith, with comprehensive commentary by the author.
+Studying this before the major works will place one at a massive advantage over those who neglect it.

 - *Tahrir 'Ulum al-Hadith* by Abdullah b.
 Yusuf al-Judai'